 "Don't, for heaven's sake, be afraid of talking nonsense!
-But you must pay attention to your nonsense."

--Ludwig Wittgenstein, Culture & Value
+But you must pay attention to your nonsense." -Ludwig Wittgenstein, Culture & I ^Taliie

+the body of the paper.
+Excessively long

+quotations should not be necessary.

+Development Analyze your evidence in a way that supports

 your main points.
-Papers should build off each other and become more and more rich as the course progresses.
-Mechanics Spelling, grammar, and punctuation must be pristine.
-Paper should show careful proofreading (subject-verb agreement, run-ons, fragments, comma errors, unclear pronouns).
+Papers should build off each

+other and become more and more rich as the

+course progresses.

+Mechanics Spelling, grammar, and punctuation should show

+careful attention and proofreading (subject-verb

+agreement, run-ons, fragments, comma errors,

+unclear pronouns).